X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: BACKGROUND

 \subsection{Analog Content Addressable Memory}

 CAMs are specialized memory devices that search a table of stored words (rows) or keys in parallel for a given input query.
-The CAM search output is a one-hot vector where a high value corresponds to a match between the input data query and stored row word key~\cite{pagiamtzis_content-addressable_2006,graves_-memory_2022}.
+CAMs output a one-hot vector where a high value corresponds to a match between the input data query and stored row word key~\cite{pagiamtzis_content-addressable_2006,graves_-memory_2022}.
 In conventional CAMs, this output vector is converted into a single address by a priority encoder.
-Each CAM cell functions as both storage and bit comparison, and the input query is compared to each CAM word simultaneously to produce a high throughput, low latency few-cycle compare operation at the cost of high power and area.
-In addition to binary (0 and 1) values, ternary CAMs (TCAMs) have a third wildcard value, \textit{X} (or ``don't care''), which can be used to compress the stored CAM table or perform partial match searches.
+Each CAM cell functions as both memory and bit comparison, and the input query is compared to each CAM word simultaneously to produce a high throughput, low latency few-cycle compare operation at the cost of high power and area.
+In addition to binary (0 and 1) values, ternary CAMs (TCAMs) have a third wildcard value, \textit{X} (or \textit{don't care}), which can be used to compress the stored CAM table or perform partial match searches.
 When an \textit{X} is stored or searched, that cell matches irrespective of whether the searched or stored value is 1 or 0.
-Fig.~\ref{fig2}(a) shows a schematic illustration of a conventional CAM/TCAM circuit, where input queries are applied on the column search lines (SLs) and outputs are read along the row "match lines" (MALs).
-An XNOR operation occurs between the query values and stored cell values in the corresponding column.
+Fig.~\ref{fig2}(a) shows a schematic illustration of a conventional CAM/TCAM circuit, where input queries are applied on the column Search Lines (SLs) and outputs are read along the row Match Lines (MALs).
+Essentially, an XNOR operation occurs between the query values and stored cell values in the corresponding column.
 The MAL $j_{th}$ row output is produced by a bit-wise AND operation between cells along the row and returns a match (high) or mismatch (low).
 The red boxes in Fig.~\ref{fig2}(a) correspond to mismatches between input and stored value.
 In practice, MALs are initially pre-charged high and a mismatch in a cell activates a pull-down transistor connected to MAL to discharge it, such that a match is returned only if all pull-down transistors remain off during a search operation.
-TCAMs are used ubiquitously in networking applications that require high-throughput and low-latency operations, for example for packet classification and forwarding, and access control lists~\cite{pagiamtzis_content-addressable_2006,karam_emerging_2015}.
-While offering high performance, conventional SRAM-TCAMs are power and area hungry and require 16 transistors.
-Recently there has been significant interest in developing TCAMs with memristor devices and resistive non-volatile memories~\cite{guo_resistive_2011,guo_ac-dimm_2013,lin_74_2016,graves_memory_2020,li_sapiens_2021} with compact size and low power operation.
-As programming these devices is relatively slow, emerging TCAMs have targeted in-memory computing applications~\cite{ielmini_-memory_2018, hu_-memory_2021, graves_-memory_2022} where stored value updates are infrequent. \\ Beyond direct digital memory operation, memristor devices have also demonstrated ranges of stable analog states of $>16$ levels.
-Leveraging this analog state capability, recent work proposed and demonstrated an analog CAM circuit design and operation~\cite{li_analog_2020} (conceptual representation in Fig~\ref{fig2}(b)).
-In an analog CAM, \textit{ranges} are stored in each cell, an analog input is applied vertically along columns and a match is returned along rows if the inputs are all within the stored range of each cell in a row.
-In the analog CAM circuit, no analog-to-digital conversion is required, eliminating an expensive circuit which was a limiting bottleneck of past in-memory computing architectures based on analog circuits~\cite{rekhi_analogmixed-signal_2019}.
-Multiple analog CAM circuits have since been realized, based on memristor devices~\cite{li_analog_2020,pedretti_differentiable_correct} and ferroelectric memory devices~\cite{ni_ferroelectric_2019,zhao_computational_2021}.
-In such circuits, two analog memory elements represent the lower and upper bound thresholds.
-Analog CAMs have been shown to map CAM tables more efficiently~\cite{li_analog_2020}, as well as implement novel functions, such as computing distances for memory-augmented neural networks~\cite{ni_ferroelectric_2019,kazemi_-memory_2021,li_sapiens_2021}, decision tree inference~\cite{pedretti_tree-based_2021} and pattern learning~\cite{pedretti_differentiable_correct}.